Muiruriscode/Voice-assistant-with-tesnsorflow-speech-commands/README.md

 ## Pretrained model
-A model was trained using [google's trainable machine](https://teachablemachine.withgoogle.com/train) The model recognizes the followiing lables
+A model was trained using [google's trainable machine](https://teachablemachine.withgoogle.com/train) The model recognizes the followiing lables:
-    - Background Noise
+    1. Background Noise
-    - Greetings: Responds to greetings
+    1. Greetings: Responds to greetings
-    - Play a Song: Tells a user the recommended songs for the day
+    1. Play a Song: Tells a user the recommended songs for the day
-    - Weather: Tells the user the current weather
+    1. Weather: Tells the user the current weather
 The actual functionality for this has not been included but the browser responds using SpeechSynthesisUtterance function to convert text to speech.

 ### Voice Assistant